VenissaCarolQuadros/CanHap501/project/Iteration2.md

 In the case of the previous and next buttons within the colour picker, while they were initially implemented separately (at the top and bottom of the page) following further discussions these buttons were also combined to form a single button at the bottom of the screen.
 A similar logic was used to implement this.

-Even with the boundary, there was still the possibility of a user from the target population moving sufficiently out of the button and triggering it repeatedly resulting in cycling between the pages.
-To alleviate this concern and to make the interface seem more interactive haptic effects were introduced into the buttons.

 <video height="100%" controls>
   <source src="../assets/images/project/iteration2/button_logic.mp4" type="video/mp4">
 </video>

+Even with the boundary logic in place, there was still the possibility of a user from the target population unintentionally moving sufficiently out of the button and back in thereby triggering it repeatedly and causing cycling between the pages.
+To alleviate this concern and to make the interface seem more interactive haptic effects were implemented on the buttons.

-### Haptics for buttons
+### Haptics for Buttons
-The feedback force for the buttons was implemented in the form of a gradient, that is, the force progressively increased as the user moved further into the button similar to the effect of pressing a spring.
+The force feedback for the buttons was implemented in the form of a gradient, that is, the force progressively increased as the user moved further into the button similar to the effect of pressing a spring.
 The function that implements this can be found in the Buttons java class.

     public PVector applyForces(float forceMin, float forceMax, float pos, PVector fEE){
         if (pos>= buttonMin && pos <= buttonMax){